-OIT Computer Labs in the Libraries
+- OIT Labs in Newark

-Children's Use of the Libraries and Electronic Resources
+Children's use of the Libraries and electronic resources

-Children or adolescents, under the age of 18, with no university affiliation, must be accompanied by a parent or guardian at all times.
+Children or adolescents under the age of 18, with no university affiliation, must be accompanied by a parent or guardian at all times.
 Parents or adult guardians who bring children to the library are responsible for their protection and safety and must never leave children unattended.
 Children are expected to abide by all library user conduct and security policies.
 When a young child is in the library unattended by a parent or adult guardian, university police will be called to ensure the safety of the child and to assist in locating a parent or guardian.
 Parents or adult guardians are responsible for children's use of the Libraries, including access to the Internet.
 Library personnel may request identification to verify the age and university affiliation of any unaccompanied young person.